Menu

 Tips for Condo Living

-• Stay Informed – The law gives you the right to financial information (about things like how condo fees are spent), minutes of Board and owners’ meetings and access to the bylaws.
+• Stay Informed – The law gives you the right to information about the condo corporation.

-• Remember Your Options – If you disagree with something, you can bring it to the attention of the Board or raise it at an owners’ meeting.
-You can even call an owners’ meeting if you get the support of at least 25% of the owners.
-Although you have the right to raise issues and vote on questions, it is important to remember that most decisions are based on what the majority wants.
-You may need to be prepared to live with some decisions you may not agree with.
+• Remember Your Options – If you disagree with something, you can bring it to the attention of the board or raise it at an owners’ meeting.
+You have the right to raise issues and vote on questions.
+It is important to remember, however, that most decisions are based on what the majority wants.
+You may need to be prepared to live with some decisions that you do not agree with.

-If matters cannot be resolved there are a number of options for dispute resolution, including mediation, arbitration (having a third party decide) and court applications.
+If matters cannot be resolved, there are a number of options for dispute resolution.
+This includes mediation, arbitration (having a third party decide) and court applications.

 How helpful was this article?